-Canuck Place Children’s Hospice is a place of comfort and compassion where children could experience the simple joy of being a child, and families could cherish each moment together.
+Canuck Place Children’s Hospice is a place of comfort and compassion where children can experience the simple joy of being a child, and families can cherish each moment together.

 Canuck Place is a caring, innovative children’s hospice and community-based service that fully embraces the life of each child and family.
 They provide leadership in improving pediatric palliative care regionally, nationally and internationally through collaboration, education and research.

 Rubina Wong was vacationing in Thailand when the tragic 2004 Indian Ocean tsunami hit.